DebanjanPal1995/Matlab-Codes-for-correlation-and-plotting/README.md

 # Matlab-Codes-for-correlation-and-plotting
 First file is for ploting correlation for various spherical harmonic degrees.
-Seconf code is for ploting correlation at every depth.
+Second code is for ploting correlation at every depth.
 For ploting chess-board correlation plot
 For calculating wighted seismic correlation